g-haine/scrimp/README.md

 conda activate scrimp
 ```

-- Import the module by starting your script.py by:
+- Import the module by starting your script.py with:

 ```
 rootdir = "/path/to/your/scrimp/directory/"